 However, the program in Finland, as in the U.S. at present, focused on reducing sodium without any emphasis on potassium.
 Manufacturers of table salt replaced some of the sodium with potassium, magnesium, and lysine.

 This helped with the initial drop in sodium consumption.
-But more changes will be needed to improve in the future.
+But Finland needs more changes to improve in the future.

 Finland Still Has A Way To Go